kyrab/website/_posts/2021-10-30-long-weekend-lisboa.md

 45 minutes: [Castelo dos Mouros](https://www.parquesdesintra.pt/en/parks-monuments/the-moorish-castle/).
 - Also known as "The Great Wall of Portugal".
 Since I am unsure if I will ever get the chance to visit the Great Wall of China, I _had_ to go.
 - Me being me, I of course wanted to climb up to the highest points of the wall, which is either endpoint.
 But the left endpoint was simply not worth it -- my friends and I were attacked by giant swarms of flies!
 I am not sure if they are there all the time, because no one warned us at all.
 It was literally a nightmare scenario, and I can't believe I survived.
 Flies.
 Were.
 Everywhere.
+On the ground, in the air.
+Everywhere.

 30 minutes: ride to Monserrate from the Castelo.
-- We also took a tuk-tuk for this leg!
+- We also took a tuk-tuk for this leg.

 1.5 hours: [Monserrate](https://www.parquesdesintra.pt/en/parks-monuments/park-and-palace-of-monserrate/).
 - This was honestly probably my favorite place I visited in Sintra.
 It is usually only on itineraries for if you are spending more than one day in Sintra, but I am so happy that I was able to fit it in.
 I think it might be because it is a lot further away than the other attractions.